Dick Vitale Has Been Married for Over 50 Years, and He Can Thank the New York Mets

 ESPN’s Dick Vitale has been married for over 50 years

+Dick Vitale is still going strong at age 84, just as he did amid a global pandemic in 2020.
 ESPN’s decision to have many college basketball announcers call games remotely allowed Vitale to work from home.
-In turn, the College Basketball Hall of Famer got to spend more time with his wife, Lorraine.
+In turn, the College Basketball Hall of Famer spent more time with his wife, Lorraine.

 Vitale can thank the New York Mets for providing good luck

-Vitale was the head basketball coach at East Rutherford High School (N.J.) and two years away from becoming an assistant at Rutgers.
-In October of that year, Vitale came into contact with the woman he later married.
+When Dick Vitale first met Lorraine McGrath in 1969, the world was a much different place.
+Vitale was the head basketball coach at East Rutherford High School in New Jersey — two years away from becoming an assistant at Rutgers.
+In October that year, Vitale came into contact with the woman he later married.

+In a 2008 interview with MassLive, Vitale reflected on the day his future bride came into his life.
 “I met Lorraine in 1969, the day the New York Mets won the World Series.
-The Mets won a championship and I hit a grand slam.”
+The Mets won a championship, and I hit a grand slam.”

 We can all say it together now: “Awww.”

 Vitale and the Mets’ success crossed paths again four years later.
-Vitale became the head coach at the University of Detroit in 1973, the same year that the Mets reached the World Series.
+He became the head coach at the University of Detroit in 1973, the same year the Mets reached the World Series.
+Detroit went 17-9 in Vitale’s first season.
+Meanwhile, Tom Seaver and the Mets fell to Reggie Jackson and the Oakland Athletics in the Fall Classic.

 Lorraine has remained supportive of Dick Vitale’s career